 Each year the state spends millions of dollars caring for youth in need of group homes, foster homes or other institutional care.
 Some of these youth must even be sent to out of state facilities due to the lack of appropriate facilities in Metro Omaha.
 Release Ministries Homes works with the most challenging kids in our community.
 Release Ministries has a vision for youth offering them an opportunity to live in a loving family environment while addressing the core issues that placed them in the system to begin with.
 This unique and highly effective approach combines traditional residential care, individual and group therapy with the modeling of a healthy Christian family and offers youth the opportunity to learn life skills and prepare for independent living.

 The gender-specific homes are for girls ages 13 to 18.
 Participation in the Release Ministries Homes is voluntary for youth, but we require those who do come to make a personal commitment to grow and change.
 Release Ministries currently has two homes open.

 Program History and Overview

 Release Homes have been serving the teen population of Douglas and Sarpy counties since 2005.
-In 2017, we began our Intensive Residential Behavioral Intervention Program, adding individual and group therapy to the to the variety of services we offer the youth in residence.
+In 2017, we began our Intensive Residential Behavioral Intervention Program, adding individual and group therapy to the variety of services we offer the youth in residence.
 We specialize in the needs of older teenage clients (ages 15-19).
 Our program addresses the critical areas of emotional stability, educational success, job preparation/ work readiness, and daily living skills that enable youth to transition to independent living.
 Release Ministries currently has two homes open for girls.

 Specific Program Areas: